nachonavarro/seasonal-esd-anomaly-detection/README.md

     * Arguments

         * `ts`: The time series to compute the SESD.
-        * `seasonality`: The statsmodel library requires a seasonality to compute the STL decomposition If none is given, then it will automatically be calculated to be 20% of the total time series.
+        * `periodicity`: The statsmodel library requires a periodicity to compute the STL decomposition If none is given, then it will automatically be calculated to be 20% of the total time series.
         * `hybrid`: See Twitter’s research paper for the difference.
-        max_anomalies: The number of times the Grubbs’ Test will be applied to the time series.
+        * `max_anomalies: The number of times the Grubbs’ Test will be applied to the time series.
         * `alpha`: the significance level.

     * Returns